-If you have operated your DAW mixer with mouse and keyboard, then you already know that how difficulties operating faders.
+If you have operated your DAW mixer with a mouse and keyboard, then you already know how difficult operate faders.

 This arrangement makes a big difference in mixing and you will realize it when you use it in your mix.

 Control surfaces are the solution to this problem.

 Read this article if you want to know more about control surfaces.

 Instead, we are recording with digital equipment today many of us want the taste of old analog devices.

 Digital recording technology is rapidly evolving though many of us still complain that analog recording sounds good.